camronh/Lottery-Tutorial/README.md

         url: process.env.RPC_URL,
       }
     },
-    ropsten: {
+    goerli: {
-      url: process.env.RPC_URL, // Reuse our ropsten RPC URL
+      url: process.env.RPC_URL, // Reuse our Goerli RPC URL
       accounts: { mnemonic: process.env.MNEMONIC } // Use our wallet mnemonic
     }
   }
 };
 ```

-Now we can run all of our commands with the added `--network ropsten` flag without needing to change any code.
+Now we can run all of our commands with the added `--network goerli` flag without needing to change any code.

-#### 4. Get Ropsten Eth
+#### 4. Get Goerli Eth

-If you attempted to run any commands against Ropsten, chances are that they failed.
+If you attempted to run any commands against Goerli, chances are that they failed.
 Thats because we are using our newly generated wallet that doesn't even have the funds to pay for the transaction.
-We can get some free Ropsten Eth for testing by using a Ropsten Faucet.
+We can get some free Goerli Eth for testing by using a Goerli Faucet.

 I'll be using [This Faucet](https://faucet.egorfine.com/) but feel free to use any faucet you like.
 We will paste the public address (**Not Mnemonic!**) from our wallet generation step: